Accessibility and why is it important

 - The Disability Discrimination Act 1995, Part IV Education

-There are many aspects to how Blackboard works that are beyond the control of those who use the system on a day to day basis, that impact upon its accessibility.
-There is still however a responsibility on all users to do what they can to make some reasonable adjustment to the way in which they use the system to conform to good accessibility principles.
-Below is some steps that can be taken that will hugely improve the accessibility of your Blackboard Course with minimal effort.
+There are many aspects to how Blackboard works that impact upon its accessibility that are beyond the control of those who use the system daily.
+However, there is still a responsibility on all users to do what they can to make reasonable adjustment to the way they use the system to conform to good accessibility principles.

-- Fonts should be chosen that are ‘easy’ to read and should be at least 12pt size.
+- Fonts should be an ‘easy to read’, sans serif style and at least 12pt size.

 - Contrast and colour should be planned to include the colour blind.